 When Caterham missed the United States and Brazil events, clearly seeing the writing on the wall, Marcus ended his contract with the Leafield team and was subsequently recruited by Sauber.

-It would be good to think that in 2015 we will finally get to see what Marcus can really do however, looking at Sauber's fall from grace in 2014 one has to feel that he is in for more of the same.
-And again, he’s paying for the pirivledge.
+We had hoped that in 2015 we would finally get to see what Marcus can really do, though looking at Sauber's fall from grace in 2014 one had to feel that he was in for more of the same.
+Furthermore, he was paying for the privilege.

 Arriving in Melbourne, the Swiss team was rocked by a legal challenge from Giedo van der Garde who insisted that he had been guaranteed the drive.
 The matter was subsequently dealt with, the Dutchman apparently paid handsomely for his disappointment though he is unlikely to ever drive in F1 again.

 The rest of the weekend was a whole lot better, Nasr putting his car 11th on the grid, despite the team missing the opening practice session - a result of the Van der Garde legal challenge - and Marcus qualifying 16th.